Customer Engagement

 • Small modal windows that open automatically over your product’s UI

-• Automated tooltips that open automatically in a set order and walk a customer through every step of the onboarding process
+• Automated tooltips that open automatically in a set order and walk a new client through every step of the onboarding process

 • Built-in tooltips that open when clicked on or hovered over